psychogun/psychogun.github.io/docs/freenas/Airdcpp-in-a-FreeNAS-iocage-jail.md

 ```
 root@Airdcpp:/usr/local/airdcpp-webclient # cp /root/.airdc++/WebServer.xml /home/zanko/.airdc++/WebServer.xml
 ```
-Change ownership of folder which we just created, recursively (-R):
+Change ownership of the .airdc++ folder which we just created, recursively (-R):
 ```
 root@Airdcpp:/usr/local/airdcpp-webclient # chown -R zanko:zanko /home/zanko/.airdc++/
 ```
-Check if you are able to run airdcpp as your user: (more about the command line options can be found here: https://airdcpp-web.github.io/docs/usage/command-line-options.html)
+Check if you are able to run AirDC++ as our newly created user: (more about the command line options can be found here: [https://airdcpp-web.github.io/docs/usage/command-line-options.html](https://airdcpp-web.github.io/docs/usage/command-line-options.html)
 ```
 root@Airdcpp:/usr/local/airdcpp-webclient # su -m zanko -c '/usr/local/airdcpp-webclient/airdcppd/airdcppd -c=/home/zanko/.airdc++/'
 ```
 Use the command 'top' to see if airdcpp is running as our user zanko:
 ```